Golden Week (China)

-Three or four (if Mid-Autumn Festival is near National Day) days of paid leave are given, and surrounding weekends rescheduled so that workers always have seven or eight continuous days off.
-These national holidays were first started by the government for China's National Day in 1999, and are primarily intended to help expand the domestic tourism market and improve the national standard of living, as well as allowing people to make long-distance family visits.
-The Golden Weeks are consequently periods of greatly heightened travel activity.
+Three or four (if Mid-Autumn Festival is near National Day) days of paid leave are given, and surrounding weekends are rescheduled so that workers always have seven or eight continuous days off.
+These national holidays were first started by the government for China's National Day in 1999 and are primarily intended to help expand the domestic tourism market and improve the national standard of living as well as allowing people to make long-distance family visits.
+Golden Weeks are consequently periods of heightened travel activity.